Leadership Pitfalls to Avoid in 2018

 Bible - While I don’t use the Bible app on my smartphone for personal devotion usage, I have uploaded it for emergency use in the event I have forgotten my Bible.
 I do know ministers who use their Bible app for preaching/teaching.
 The Bible App from Life.Church is the app I trust on my smartphone.

 Podcasts - Whether I’m driving or walking to an appointment, I occasionally like to listen to podcasts from my smartphone.
-Podcasts from Google Play, Podcast Addict, and iTunes are apps that you can listen to podcasts.
+Podcasts from Google Podcasts, Podcast Addict, and iTunes are apps that you can use to listen to podcasts.

 Email - I have both personal and ministry related email apps on my smartphone.
 However, recently I decided to turn off notifications from my email apps as I found myself checking every single email notification I heard.
 Now, I have to manually refresh my email app in order to upload any new emails.